Xmorelle/webpage/index.md

 ### Recent news

+- **03/2020** : A new page opens up with a fresh start in the city of Lyon (France) where I am joining the IMP lab (Ingénierie des Matériaux Polymères - UMR 5223) at INSA for a short stay to prepare the final stage of the CNRS recruitment process with the auditions planned in early April.

 - **02/2020** : Quick return by the alma matter at UCLouvain where I'll have the pleasure to present an invited seminar on my research on [Hydrogels under extreme environment](https://uclouvain.be/en/research-institutes/immc/agenda.html?id=6453) on the 26th of February at 4:15pm in BARB 03.